Put our talent to work

-When designing a healthcare application most developers would love a succinct list of features included a HIPAA-compliant application.
-A plethora of web sites is returned when searching for HIPAA requirements.
-Most of the listed sites target healthcare providers and health insurance claim processors.
-A person can spend hours combing through federal registers (CFR) and pages of documents on government web sites to find information specific to the software developer.
+When designing health care applications, most developers would love a succinct list of features included HIPAA-compliant software.
+There are a plethora of web sites if you search for HIPAA requirements.
+Most of these provide information for health care providers and health insurance claim processors.
+You can spend hours combing through federal registers (CFR) and government websites to find information relevant to HIPAA-compliant software development.

 HIPAA rules are designed to protect the privacy of medical records in order to protect health information; the goal is to discourage discrimination based on medical history.